androsland/GitAutoCommit-Win/README.md

 **full_path_to_script:** Full path to the the script you want to make a service of.<br>
 **display_name:** A name that will be displayed for the service.<br>

+*For older versions of Windows systems*

+Making batch files and executables run as services is not allowed in older versions of Windows (tested on Windows Server 2003).<br>
+A possible alternative is creating tasks that run the scripts every N minutes.
+This makes sure that the scripts are always running.
+Just make sure you destroy the
 ## References
 * inotify-win by thekid (https://github.com/thekid/inotify-win)